Retail 101 – NEW Location & Tips For Shopping the Sale

 There are a few things to know before you visit Retail 101.

-• Expect to be there for a while.
+- Expect to be there for a while.
 It’s not a place you can rush through.
 Bring snacks and water.
+There is a bathroom, which is also nice to know.

 Overall, I definitely think Retail 101 is well worth it’s social-media hype.
 My only concern about this place is that I feel like now that I know about it I want to go there every weekend to see what’s new.
 It’s already on my list of my favorite local spots to shop for my home when I’m on a budget (along with Monger’s Market, Kathalow Warehouse Treasures, GNC Liquidations in Milford and the best flea markets in CT)